 Add an Introduction

-Set the scene, add a value proposition, benefits, differentiators problem-solve with an introduction.
+Set the scene, add a value proposition, benefits, differentiators.
 Mention the scope and the creation story for authenticity.
 Indulge and make a connection with the audience.
 Mention its unique selling point (USP) and how you enjoyed making the product.
-Show love and care by and add why it’s worth buying and enjoying the product.
+Show love and care by and add why it’s worth buying the product.

 The next step is to attract people with great hooks.
 Hooks are mock-ups and outcomes that are created with the product to prove its functionality.
-Make sure to add pre-made elements and offer solutions in the hooks.
+Make sure to add pre-made elements and offer solutions.

 Bridge the imagination gap by not making people wonder if the product is any good.
 Excite the customer and add social proof in the mock-ups.
 Make sure to get feedback from other designers.